Quick Menu

 Import command completed: 1 entries successfully imported, 0 entries failed or cancelled

-• When prompted for the keystore password enter the same password used when creating the certs.pkcs12 file in Step 2, item 5.
-If these do not match the certificate will be denied at run time.
+certs.pkcs12file in Step 2, item 5.
+If these do not match, the certificate will be denied at run time. - The Java

-• Navigate to the \MCS root directory\data\ directory on the system where MCS has been installed.
-The Key is valid to be used on Linux or Windows platforms.
+/MCS root/data/directory on the system where MCS has been installed.
+The key is valid to be used on Linux or Windows platforms. - For first time implementation, rename the

 MCS should be stopped and restarted to enable the SSL certificate.
-If a restart does not enable HTTPS then there may be an issue with the cert or JKS, please review the troubleshooting section below.
+If a restart does not enable HTTPS, there may be an issue with the cert or JKS.
+Please review the troubleshooting section below.

-Once enabled, only HTTPs traffic will be authorized and any user login requests initiated over HTTP will be automatically redirected to HTTPS.
-Note, port 80 is still required for redirects and support of high performance MCS hardware and software satellites which will continue to be authorized to ensure test accuracy.
+Once enabled, only HTTPS traffic will be authorized and any user login requests initiated over HTTP will be automatically redirected to HTTPS.
+Port 80 is still required for redirects and support of high performance MCS hardware and software satellites which will continue to be authorized to ensure test accuracy.

 Troubleshooting